From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Introduction

 The analysed programmes include Temporary Wage Subsidies, Basic and Training Courses, and an Employment Programme.
 The Temporary Wage Subsidy compensates individuals who accept temporary jobs with lower earnings than their unemployment benefits.
 Basic Courses consist of short preparatory activities, such as job application trainings.
-Training Courses cover skills like computer or language proficiency, while Employment Programmes place participants in positions outside the regular job market.
-The findings show that all these programs have strong negative impacts on earnings and employment immediately after their initiation.
-However, the Temporary Wage Subsidy demonstrates positive effects in the medium term, observed three years after programme start.
-In contrast, Basic Courses exhibit statistically significant negative effects in the medium term, while Training Courses and Employment Programmes show no statistically significant effects during this period.
-Notably, when examining specific subgroups, the outcomes align with those reported by \cite{knaus2022heterogeneous}, indicating that the effectiveness of the programmes is more pronounced for individuals characterised by labour market features such as lower educational attainment or a place of origin outside of the European Union or Switzerland.
+Training Courses cover skills like computer or language proficiency, while Employment Programmes place participants in unpaid positions outside the regular job market.
+The findings for the main sample of Swiss residents and immigrants with permanent residenceshow that all these programs have strong negative impacts on earnings and employment immediately after their initiation.
+However, the Temporary Wage Subsidy demonstrates positive effects in the medium-term, observed three years after programme start.
+In contrast, Basic Courses exhibit statistically significant negative effects in the medium-term, while Training Courses and Employment Programmes show no statistically significant effects during this period.
+Notably, when examining specific subgroups, the outcomes indicate that the effectiveness of the programmes is more pronounced for individuals with a place of origin outside of the European Union or Switzerland.
 Utilising policy learning methods constrained by observed programme shares does not improve the allocation of individuals to the programmes.
 However, increasing the share of individuals participating in the Temporary Wage Subsidy programme can enhance the average employment duration by up to half a month in the third year following programme initiation.
 Therefore, the primary policy recommendation is to expand the Temporary Wage Subsidy programme, while ensuring it remains within a range that does not introduce market distortions.

 The remainder of the paper is organised as follows: The following subsection gives an overview of the related literature.
 Section \ref{institutional_setting} provides background information on the Swiss unemployment system.
 Section \ref{data} describes the data and explains how the population of interest and the different programmes have been selected.
 Section \ref{econometrics} outlines the econometric framework, followed by Section \ref{results}, which presents the main results.
 Section \ref{sensitivity_analysis} demonstrates the robustness of the results in different settings and the placebo analysis.
 Section \ref{discussion} discusses the implications of the results and concludes.
 Lastly, Appendix \ref{Appendix_data} contains descriptive statistics of the data, Appendix \ref{Appendix_estimator} provides further details about the estimation procedure, and Appendix \ref{Appendix_results} presents extended treatment effect and optimal policy results.